Go Back

 • Increase temperature to 250–275°F and continue cooking until tender but still sliceable.

-• Pork should have slight resistance when probed — you do not want pulled pork texture.
+• Pork should have slight resistance when probed.
+You do not want pulled pork texture.

 • Rest before slicing into thin, even slices.